 My name is Barbora Prihodova.
-I am a writer, editor, curator, and teacher with a strong academic background and extensive professional experience in the field of theatre and performance design/scenography.
+I am a writer, editor, curator, and teacher with a strong academic background and extensive professional experience in the field of theatre, performance design/scenography, and visual arts.

 Whether I write, edit, curate, or teach, I advocate for the significance of theatre arts as a powerful cultural, social and political force.
 My practice grows from genuine care for the arts and the people who make it.

-I work independently with theatre artists and scholars to document, analyze, and promote their performance and scenographic practices.
+I work independently with artists and scholars to document, analyze, and promote their practices.
 I guide them through the writing process of grant applications, artist statements, academic papers, theses/dissertations, and promotional materials.

 I have a PhD. in theatre studies and M.A. in English from Masaryk University, Czech Republic.
 My dissertation focused on the work of Czechoslovak scenographer Josef Svoboda.